dumplingpuff/arp-spoofing/README.md

 Transport Layer Security (TLS), Secure Shell (SSH), HTTP Secure (HTTPS) will encrypt data before it is sent out and authenticate data when it comes in.

+## Getting Data from HTTPS not HTTP

+Like mentioned above cryptograhic network protocols like HTTPS can help with ARP spoofing.
+When the data gets sent back it is encrypted so the contents of the packet can't be seen.
+In HTTP it is left bare so you can see the password, username, and website the browser is accessing.

 ## Tools for ARP Spoofing

 PacketCreator